brianglass/anastasis/files/december.md

 31. Of the venerable Melanie, the Roman.

 She was a noblewoman, very wealthy and renowned, descended from a line of Roman Consuls.
 After the death of her husband and two of her children she left for Egypt to visit the monastics of the mountain of Nitria.
 She distributed her wealth to those in need there and to the confessors of the faith who were being persecuted by the Arians.
 She fed 5000 of them for three days.
-Then, when they were banished to Palestine, she left herself for Jerusalem, and founded a womenÂ’s monastery at her own expense, where she died a holy death in about 410.
+Then, when they were banished to Palestine, she left herself for Jerusalem, and founded a women’s monastery at her own expense, where she died a holy death in about 410.

 There was another Melanie, granddaughter of the one above, being daughter of her son Publicola, who was prefect of Rome.
 She was born in 388.
 She was married and became the mother of two children, but lost both soon afterwards.
 And so, with the agreement of her husband that they should spend the rest of their lives in self-mastery and purity, and taking with her mother Albina, they left for Africa, where they also saw Saint Augustine.
 They freed 8000 prisoners, founded two monasteries, one for men and one a hesychasterion for women.
 Six years later they moved to Jerusalem.
 Melanie was enclosed in a very narrow little hut on the Mount of Olives and, having worn herself out with fasts and vigils, she died in 434.
 The writer of the Synaxarion appears to have combined the two Melanies into one.